MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-aad-ldap.md

 ---
-title: End-user Authorization and Authentication for Java Apps on WebLogic Server
+title: End-user Authorization and Authentication with Azure Active Directory for Migrating Java Apps on WebLogic Server to Azure
 description: This guide describes how to configure Oracle WebLogic Server to connect with Azure Active Directory Domain Services via LDAP
 author: edburns
 ms.author: edburns